mgacuma/match-tracker/readme.md

 ## Description

 Welcome to Matchtracker.gg!
-A [lightweight] [vite](https://vitejs.dev/) + Typescript + React web app] that [queries from [start.gg](https://www.start.gg/)] GraphQL data.
-This project is designed to [display dynamic tournament information with lightweight GraphQL queries to support congested traffic conditions like Major tournaments].
-With a focus on [quick and lightweight queries], Matchtracker.gg empowers [tournament spectators] to [stay up to date on highly anticipated matches].
+A lightweight [vite](https://vitejs.dev/) + Typescript + React web app that queries [start.gg](https://www.start.gg/) GraphQL data.
+This project is designed to display dynamic tournament information with lightweight GraphQL queries to support congested traffic conditions like Major tournaments.
+With a focus on quick and lightweight queries, Matchtracker.gg empowers tournament spectators to stay up to date on highly anticipated matches.

 ## Table of Contents